Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 If you’re shopping for the best projector, you need a smooth surface to maximize your image quality.
 That said, you may wonder about projector screens vs projector paint for your dedicated home theater room.
+Or, maybe you’re unsure of what paint to use for a projector screen.
 Luckily, you can apply projector screen paint to your entire wall to cover multiple aspect ratios and help with ambient light.
 That said, is it as good as an actual projector screen?
 Read on, and we’ll help you choose between reflective paint and a projection screen.

 The most significant differences between projector paint and an actual screen are the installation and maintenance.
 In addition, like comparing glossy and matte projector screens, there are definite implications for your projector’s bright colors and deep blacks.